Room 237

 Story & Plot Summary: Room 237

-Quick Plot Summary: Released in 2012, Room 237 is a Documentary film directed by Rodney Ascher.
+Quick Plot Summary: Released in 2012, Room 237 is a Documentary film directed by Rodney Ascher, written by Rodney Ascher.
 The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving Bill Blakemore.
+It provides a scannable look at the movie's central conflict involving Bill Blakemore as Self.

 Story Breakdown